Koorineroki/PicKeyFinder/README.md

 This is the code for the Mars Base project, in which users provide corresponding pictures when communicating with Ai.

 ## Update Log
-R6.09.13£∫≤‚ ‘Completed Demo and passed verification R6.09.18£∫Upload the project to GitHub
+R6.09.13£∫Completed Demo and passed verification R6.09.18£∫Upload the project to GitHub
 R6.09.19£∫Move **Analysis of time-consuming methods** to **DebugTools** Class